HackTestes/NVML-GPU-Control/README.md

 ## How to use

-- You must first list all cards that are connect
+- You must first list all cards that are connect, so you can get the name

 ```
+ python.exe .\nvml_gpu_control.py list
 ```

-- Then you can select a target
+- Then you can select a target by name
 ```
+python.exe .\nvml_gpu_control.py fan-control -t 'NVIDIA GeForce RTX 4080'
 ```

 - And the fan speed for each termperature level
 ```
+ python.exe .\nvml_gpu_control.py fan-control -t 'NVIDIA GeForce RTX 4080' -sp '10:35,20:50,30:50,35:100'
 ```

-Note that it does not current support fan curve (or linear), so it works on levels.
+Note that it does not current support fan curve (or linear progression), so it works on levels.
 Each level the temperature is verified against the configuration (higher or equal) and then set properly.
-Also, each tempo associated with speed is ordered automatically.
+Also, each temperature associated with speed is ordered automatically. (think of it as a staricase graph)

 ```
 Temp : speed(%)